Category Archives: Events

 Presentation will be conducted via Zoom.
 Visit their website here to find the appropriate download instructions and download link for your device.

-Navigating College Admissions Successfully in 2024
+Successfully Navigating College Admissions This Fall

 They will examine the holistic admissions review process, what admissions officers consider important when they review applicants, and how students can position themselves to develop a compelling narrative to increase their chances for admission.